-Teck engaged GLJ Petroleum Consultants Ltd. ("GLJ") to prepare an independent opinion of the contingent bitumen resources of Teck's Fort Hills interest effective as of December 31, 2010.
-GLJ's work on the Fort Hills Project included a review of the most recent mine plan and resulted in an increase in the "Low Case" contingent resource estimate of 60 million barrels of recoverable bitumen to 2.46 billion barrels of recoverable bitumen.
-The "Best Case" contingent resource estimate increased by 30 million barrels to 3.42 billion barrels of recoverable bitumen and the "High Case" was reduced by 510 million barrels to 3.84 billion barrels of recoverable bitumen.
-The change in the "High Case" resulted from bitumen located beneath structures, such as tailings drying areas, overburden disposal areas and utility corridors, being considered inaccessible and therefore removed from the "High Case" estimate.
-Teck's 20% interest in the Fort Hills project represents 684 million barrels of recoverable bitumen based on GLJ's December 31, 2010 "Best Case" estimate.
+Teck engaged GLJ Petroleum Consultants Ltd. ("GLJ") to prepare an independent opinion of the contingent bitumen resources of Teck's Fort Hills interest effective as of December 31, 2011.
+The "Low Case" contingent resource estimate (100%) is 2.46 billion barrels of recoverable bitumen.
+The "Best Case" contingent resource estimate (100%) is 3.42 billion barrels of recoverable bitumen and the "High Case" contingent resource estimate (100%) is 3.84 billion barrels of recoverable bitumen.
+Teck's 20% interest in the Fort Hills project represents 684 million barrels of recoverable bitumen based on GLJ's December 31, 2011 "Best Case" estimate.

 The term "contingent resource" is taken from the Canadian Oil and Gas Evaluation Handbook ("COGE Handbook") as prepared jointly by The Society of Petroleum Evaluation Engineers (Calgary Chapter) and the Canadian Institute of Mining, Metallurgy & Petroleum (Petroleum Society).
-The volumes set out above refer to potentially recoverable volumes of asphaltene reduced bitumen resources and were calculated at the outlet of the proposed extraction plant.
+The volumes set out above refer to potentially recoverable volumes of asphaltene-reduced bitumen resources and were calculated at the outlet of the proposed extraction plant.
 There is no certainty that it will be commercially viable to produce any portion of the contingent bitumen resources.

-See "Oil and Gas Resources" at page 38 for a further discussion of the contingent resource estimates for the Fort Hills project, including some of the factors that currently prevent the classification of the contingent resources as reserves.
+See "Oil and Gas Resources" below for a further discussion of the contingent resource estimates for the Fort Hills project, including some of the factors that currently prevent the classification of the contingent resources as reserves.
 Those factors, as well as the matters discussed above, are some of the significant factors that affect the anticipated development of the Fort Hills project.